geoctrl/vue-modal-dialog/README.md

 # Vue Modal (+ Dialog) Module

-A small but powerful modal system.
+At only 3kb gzipped, `vue-modal-dialog` is a small but powerful modal system.
 Use it for:

 - Warnings
 - Error messages